-Since the 2002 fishing season, Australia has been obliged to provide annual length-at-age estimates for the surface fishery in the Great Australian Bight (GAB) to CCSBT.
+Since the 2002 fishing season, Australia has been obliged to provide annual length-at-age estimates for the surface (purse seine) fishery in the Great Australian Bight (GAB) to CCSBT.
 The 2011 CCSBT-ESC listed as a priority item consideration of new data sources in the operating model with particular reference to direct ageing data (Anon, 2011).
 In 2012, as part of the review of the Scientific Research Program, the CCSBT ESC reiterated the central role and importance of these direct age data and the need to improve the representative nature of samples from all fisheries (Anon, 2012).
-Support was also noted for a new inter-laboratory comparison of direct ageing methods.
+Support was also noted for a second inter-laboratory comparison of direct ageing methods and a costed proposal was presented to the ESC in 2014 (Anon, 2014).